tomjoht/learnapidoc/_docs/documenting_nonreference_content/docapis_codesamples_bestpractices.md

 Many times developers will copy and paste code directly from the documentation into their application.
 Then they will usually tweak it a little bit for their specific parameters or methods.

 Make sure that the code works.
-When I first used this [Mashape code sample](http://docs.mashape.com/javascript), `dataType` was actually spelled `datatype`.
+When I first used used some sample `ajax` code, the `dataType` parameter was actually spelled `datatype`.
 As a result, the code didn't work (it returned the response as text, not JSON).
-It took me about 30 minutes of troubleshooting before I consulted the `ajax` method and realized that it should be `dataType` with a capital `T`.
+It took me about 30 minutes of troubleshooting before I consulted the [`ajax` method](http://api.jquery.com/jquery.ajax/) and realized that it should be `dataType` with a capital `T`.

 Ideally, test out all the code samples yourself.
 This allows you to spot errors, understand whether all the parameters are complete and valid, and more.
 Usually you just need a sample like this to get started, and then you can use the same pattern to plug in different endpoints and parameters.
 You don't need to come up with new code like this every time.